linnykoleh/Spring/Notes.md

 }
 ```

-## @PostConstruct
+## @javax.annotation.PostConstruct

-- The `@PostConstruct` annotation is part of the JSR 25013 and is used on a method that needs to be executed after dependency injection is done to perform initialization
+- The `@PostConstruct` annotation is part of the JSR-250 and is used on a method that needs to be executed **after dependency injection** is done to perform initialization
 - The bean that registers `@PostConstruct` is `org.springframework.context.annotation.CommonAnnotationBeanPostProcessor`
 - The methods that can be annotated with `@PostConstruct` must respect the rules:
  	- they must have no arguments